nextflow-io/nextflow/docs/script.rst

-.. _pipeline-page:
+.. _script-page:

 *****************
-Pipeline script
+Nextflow scripting
 *****************

-The Nextflow scripting language is an extension of the Groovy programming language whose syntax has been specialized to ease the writing of computational pipelines in a declarative manner.
+The Nextflow scripting language is an extension of the Groovy programming language.
+Groovy is an increasingly popular language that can be considered a kind of 'Python for Java'.
+The Nextflow syntax has been specialized to ease the writing of computational pipelines in a declarative manner.

-This means that Nextflow can execute any piece of Groovy code or use any library for the JVM platform.
+Nextflow can execute any piece of Groovy code or use any library for the JVM platform.

 For a detailed description of the Groovy programming language, reference these links: